Str4vinci/PomoTUI/README.md

 ## Configuration

 Settings are accessible inside the app (press `s`) and are applied instantly to the current session.
-You can manage durations, auto-transitions, session logging toggle, and the **Notification Volume**.
+You can manage durations, auto-transitions, session logging toggles, **Notification Volume**, and **Progress Bar Fill Direction** (whether the bar fills up as time elapses or drains down as time runs out).
 The task queue explicitly runs in-memory and resets automatically when the application is restarted.